STIs are sometimes called STDs, or sexually transmitted diseases.

 What about confidentiality?

 What you tell your health care provider about your sexual behavior and exposure to STIs is confidential.
-By law, your health care provider can’t talk about anything you tell him/her, unless he/she seriously believes that you are a danger to yourself or others, or that you aren’t able to make decisions on your own.
+For STIs, your health care provider can’t talk about anything you tell him/her, unless he/she seriously believes that you are a danger to yourself or others, or that you aren’t able to make decisions on your own.
 So your parents, teachers, partners, or friends can’t find out any information from your health care provider about STIs.
-However, you may find it very helpful to talk to your parents about your health and your worries.
+Unfortunately parents do find out sometimes because the insurance company may send an EOB (Explanation of Benefits) statement to a parent who is the subscriber (of the health insurance).
+So discuss this issue with your primary care provider.
+In any case, you may find it very helpful to talk to your parents about your health and your worries.
 This can be a scary time for you and it’s always good to have an adult to talk to.

 If I’ve had an STI, can I get it again?